-Off the Record collects and keeps and uses information about me and myyou and your use of our services counselling/art therapy or young carers help or trips and activities for the purposes below:
+Off the Record collects, keeps and uses information about you and your use of our services (including counselling/art therapy or young carers help or trips and activities) for the purposes below:

 If you were referred to Off the Record through the Child & Adolescent Mental Health Service (CAMHS) then your information may be shared with them, and with the original referrer as appropriate.
 This includes sending them a brief letter when your time using the services finishes.

 If you would like information to be shared with someone else such as a doctor, teacher or social worker, then you would need to discuss this with either your counsellor or care worker so you can agree exactly what information is to be shared.

 Off the Record is also part of national NHS programmes aimed at monitoring and improving mental health services.
 As part of these programmes, we are asked to provide information about who uses our services and the counselling wellbeing questionnaires.
 This information is processed by NHS Digital.
 Information provided from Off the Record to NHS Digital does not include your name but does include your postcode and date of birth information which is used to make sure records are not counted twice.
 Reports produced from NHS Digital do not include any details that could identify you.
 When you start counselling with us we will ask you if you agree to us sharing your information with NHS Digital.

 All the information we keep about you is held in a secure database, secure online store and locked filing cabinets and is only seen by Off the Record staff directly involved in supporting you or writing reports.
 Identifiable information is securely destroyed and deleted 7 years after your final contact with Off the Record or 7 years after your 18th birthday whichever is longer.
 You can ask for your information to be deleted at any time by writing to the Agency Director at our registered address: 72 Queens Road, Croydon, Surrey.
 CR0 2PR.